cme-timothy/time-tracking-app/README.md

 # Time tracking app

-This is a time tracking app.
-This project is built with [React](https://reactjs.org/) and [Create React App](https://create-react-app.dev/) as its starting template.
+This project is being built with [React](https://reactjs.org/) and [Create React App](https://create-react-app.dev/) as its starting template.
+I used [Chakra UI](https://chakra-ui.com/) as my prefered way of styling this applikation.

+I built a functioning timer and calender without using external libraries.
+The calendar currently has no adjustments for leap days.

+## NPM packets installed:

+I used react helmet async for adding page descriptions.
+Fontawesome solid SVG icons for the applications header icons.
+UUID for creating unique component keys and Axios for more straightforward fetch requests.

 ## Pre-requisites